South Australian Murray River catchment - Restoring the Balance in the Murray-Darling Basin Program

-Refer to caveats on the 'Purchases Secured under the Restoring the Balance in the Murray-Darling Basin Program as at 28 February 2014' table on the 'Progress of water recovery under the Restoring the Balance in the Murray-Darling Basin program' page.
+Refer to caveats on the 'Purchases Secured under the Restoring the Balance in the Murray-Darling Basin Program' table on the 'Progress of water recovery under the Restoring the Balance in the Murray-Darling Basin program' page.

 Where to obtain information on market prices